“I came down the chimney. Ho. Ho. Ho. My name is Helga Sinclair. I’m acting on behalf of my employer.”

-Inspired from the likes of the blonde bombshells from early neo-noir films, Sinclair is the epitome of sensuality, a cunning and intellectual master of manipulation who poses a striking figure from her first appearance in Milo’s apartment.
-Hidden in shadows and impeccably garbed in a black off-the-shoulder open leg dress, she confidently commands respect as only a professional would.
+Inspired from the likes of the blonde bombshells from early neo-noir films, Sinclair is the epitome of sensuality, a cunning and intellectual master of manipulation who poses a striking figure from her first appearance in protagonist Milo’s apartment.
+Hidden in shadows and garbed impeccably in a black off-the-shoulder open leg dress, she confidently commands respect as only a professional would.

 Related: The forgotten Heroines of the Disney vault: Kida, Esmerelda, Lilo.
 Released too Early or too Late?